 ● Multiple sessions can be docked on the screen to allow easy workspace management.

-● Upload files to remote server securely using SCP or SFTP protocols.
+● Upload files to a remote server securely using SCP or SFTP protocols.

 4) Bitvise SSH client